nikhilesh2/Restaurant-API/README.md

 ## Introduction

-> API for an online ordering system
+> Hi!
+This is an API for an online ordering system I am working on as a part of the Zappos coding challenge.
+I did my best to be as specific as possible in the documentation, but if you have any questions, let me know.

 ## Table of Contents:
 * [Getting Setup](#setup)